 Teach Arizona Master of Education Program

 For students in Pima County, Teach Arizona will be presented in its traditional face-to-face format at the University of Arizona, with student teaching internships occurring in Pima County school districts.
-For students in northern Pinal County and Maricopa County, Teach Arizona will be presented in a hybrid format, with student teaching internships occurring in surrounding Phoenix-area school districts.
-The hybrid coursework for the Chandler-based program will include online instruction, as well as required monthly face-to-face meetings in Chandler.
+For students in northern Pinal County and Maricopa County, Teach Arizona will be presented in a hybrid format, with student teaching internships occurring in Maricopa and Pinal County school districts.
+The hybrid coursework for the Chandler-based program will include online instruction, as well as required monthly face-to-face meetings at UA Chandler in the Chandler Community Center.

 Both the Tucson-based and Chandler-based programs will follow the same Program of Study, including the year-long, half-day student teaching field experience.